Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 Standing on Shoulders

-This book didn't emerge from nowhere.
-It stands on the shoulders of thinkers who shaped how I see work:
+The Deliberate Work methodology didn't emerge from nowhere.
+It draws on the science of expertise and the discipline of systems design—and stands on the shoulders of thinkers who shaped how I see work:

 Peak